-If you’re just starting to dive into SEO, you might be surprised that there’s both on-page and off-page types.
+If you’re just starting to dive into SEO, you might be surprised that there are both on-page and off-page types.

-Search engine optimization is critical to helping drive organic traffic to your website.
+Search engine optimization (SEO) is critical to help drive organic traffic to your website.
 Even more than that, with the right SEO, you should be driving more quality traffic as well.

 In the simplest sense, on-page SEO involves everything that’s on your website, while off-page is what’s happening outside of your website.

 This involves some of the more basic SEO tactics:

 - Keywords: Not as important as they used to be, keyword optimization is still typically the first tactic thought of when considering SEO strategy.
 Make sure you do your research and consider the terms and phrases that potential customers could be searching for in search engines.

 - Meta descriptions: These short descriptions are the summaries that appear as part of your search result to give more context to users (and a shot at compelling them to click).
 You’ll want to keep each one to no more than 160 characters ideally but still include relevant keywords.
 Check out these eight tips to write effective meta descriptions.

 - URL structure: Easy-to-understand URLs have two benefits.
 They help search engines crawl (and then index) your website, while they also lead to more clicks overall.
 This means that the end of a URL includes words that describe the content (hopefully with a keyword) instead of a string of numbers, for example.

 - Internal linking: Linking to other web pages within your website makes your website that much easier for search engines to crawl.
 It also keeps your website visitors engaged for longer.

 - Quality content: Remember the goal of search engines—to provide the most relevant search results for every query made.
 Relevant equates to quality content from you.
 Your content should answer questions and/or solve problems.
 You also want your content fresh and skimmable for visitors.